Last day of Passover

 When the Pharaoh did not heed Moses’s requests, Egypt encountered the Ten Plagues, after which the Pharaoh let the Jewish people go.
 However, the Passover story comes specifically from the tenth plague, in which the Angel of Death killed all the firstborn sons except for the Israelite’s marked doors.
 The name comes from the event of the angel “passing over” the Hebrew houses.

 The last day of Passover focuses on the future liberation of the Jews, rooted in a prophecy called the Haftorah.
 There is often a religious service, where attendants perform the Yizkor, a prayer in the name of the deceased.
 It also features a meal, the Feast of Moshiach, during which these prophecies are read aloud from the Torah.
 This includes the story of the Leviathan and the Shor Habar, an ox, who engage in a fight that destroys the both of them.
-They represent the “spiritual” and “physical” elements of spirituality.
-Since the Leviathan lives in the ocean, it represents the spiritual because it lives in a “hidden” place, much like the nature of spirituality.
+They are said to represent the “spiritual” and “physical” elements of spirituality.
+Since the belief by some is the Leviathan lives in the ocean, it represents the spiritual because it lives in a “hidden” place, much like the nature of spirituality.
 Certain cultures institute the last day as a day of rest to the point of avoiding using electricity or driving cars.

 After this day, Passover has concluded, and observers abandon Passover’s dietary restrictions.